aheissenberger/bankcode-bic/README.md

 This is a example nodejs cli app which uses the generated data.

-1. generate the data which will create the file `./output/de.js` `npm run bankcode-bic generate --filter-countries de ./output --key-names BankCode --field-names BIC`
+1. generate the data which will create the file `./output/de.js` `npm run bankcode-bic generate --countries de ./output --key-names BankCode --field-names BIC`

 2. import the file `./output/de.js` into your application